Last Updated on 6 February 2023 by Dan

 Most except the very young will remember mobile network Orange’s extraordinarily successful “Orange Wednesdays” promotion which nabbed you a buy one get one free cinema ticket on a Wednesday night and definitely served me well when I was a student!

-Airtime Rewards is from the same team as behind that, hence the high the scheme linking in with the major mobile networks?
+This is from the same team as behind that, hence the high the scheme linking in with the major mobile networks.

 What are the advantages of using Airtime Rewards?